yanvow/adhd_ds/index.md

 >"The film opens in 1991, with the funeral of a World War II veteran.
 The man's daughter Marie  delivers the eulogy to a church full of veterans who knew and loved her father, while her mother Ethel Ann  is sitting out on the church porch, smoking and nursing a hangover.
 When Ethel Ann begins acting strangely, only her friend Jack  seems to understand why.
 It quickly emerges that there is a lot Marie does not know about her mother's past and the true story of her love life.
 The movie flips to a time when this mother was young, lively, and optimistic .
 She is in love with a young farmer, Teddy Gordon , who goes off to war with his best friends Jack, Gregory, Smith  and Chuck, but not all of them make it back alive.
 The plot lines intertwine with the story of a young Ulsterman in Belfast, Jimmy, who finds a ring in the wreckage of a crashed B-17 and is determined to return it to the woman who once owned it.
 Inadvertently caught up in cross-border troubles, Jimmy flees Belfast, travelling to Michigan to give Ethel the ring.
 Ethel reveals a wall covered in souvenirs of Teddy, which Jack and Chuck boarded up for her in 1944.
 Marie is shocked and furious to learn that her mother loved not Chuck, but Teddy's memory.
 Ethel travels to Belfast with Jimmy.
 She holds the hand of a dying British soldier caught in a car-bomb attack.
 Quinlan  tells Ethel that he was on the hill when Teddy died, and that Teddy's dying words freed Ethel from her promise to love him forever.
 Joining Ethel in Belfast, Jack admits that he has always loved her.
 They begin a romance.s." - Closing the Ring, 2007.

-We perform a sentiment Analysis for every line in the plot and then smoothed using a polynomial of order 3, accordingly the generated emotion arc is
+We perform sentiment analysis on each line in the plot and smooth the results using a third-order polynomial.
+The resulting emotion arc is generated accordingly.

 {% include emotional_arc.html %}